tejasswi12/hackerrank_solutions_sql/README.md

     If there is more than one student with the same grade (1-7) assigned to them, order those particular students by their marks in ascending order.
     Write a query to help Eve.
 Solution:
+SELECT
+CASE
+WHEN G.GRADE < 8 THEN NULL
+WHEN G.GRADE >= 8 THEN S.NAME END,
+G.GRADE, S.MARKS FROM STUDENTS S, GRADES G
+WHERE S.MARKS BETWEEN G.MIN_MARK AND G.MAX_MARK
+ORDER BY G.GRADE DESC, S.NAME ASC;

-23. Query a count of the number of cities in CITY having a Population larger than 100000
+24. Query a count of the number of cities in CITY having a Population larger than 100000
 Solution:
 SELECT COUNT(*)
 FROM CITY
 WHERE POPULATION > 100000;

-24. Query the total population of all cities in CITY where District is California.
+25. Query the total population of all cities in CITY where District is California.
 Solution:
 SELECT SUM(POPULATION)
 FROM CITY
 WHERE DISTRICT = 'CALIFORNIA' ;

-25. Query the average population of all cities in CITY where District is California.
+26. Query the average population of all cities in CITY where District is California.
 Solution:
 SELECT AVG(POPULATION)
 FROM CITY